-Looking through your camera’s viewfinder and snapping what’s in front of you is easy once you’ve mastered the technicalities of photography, but knowing how to creatively see the image you are about to capture is a skill that doesn’t come naturally to all aspirant photographers.
+Looking through your camera’s viewfinder and snapping what is in front of you is easy once you have mastered the technicalities of photography, but knowing how to see the image you are about to capture creatively is a skill that does not come naturally to all aspirant photographers.
 The good news is that while photographic vision may not be an inherent ability, it is a skill that can be developed through studying visual principles and developing a visual vocabulary.

-The series concludes with a practical exercise, which will solidify what you have learned.
+The series concludes with a practical exercise, that will solidify what you have learnt.
 You will also receive a complete set of notes and visual design cheat-sheet for self-study afterwards.